cacophony-wj/LeS/TROUBLESHOOTING.md

 ### I was locked up in the "princess" start and something defeated me and I got teleported somewhere and the quest was completely broken!
 This isn't fair!

 Life isn't fair and _Cursed Loot_ doubles down on that.
-Seriously, though, there are a couple of weird spawn areas that can be troublesome with _Animallica_ and _Immersive Patrols_.
+Seriously, though, there are a couple of weird spawn areas that can be troublesome with _Immersive Patrols_.
 Be sure to save your game before exiting the hideout either time and hope you don't get a mob spawn nearby or at Sarethi farm.

-### I can't find those damn keys in the _Light But Kinky_ "princess" start!
+### I can't find those damn keys in the "slave princess" start!

 They are non-existent until triggered.
 The _hideout key_ spawns outside on a random slaver corpse after you are free from the cage.
 You must search every body until you find it.
 I will tell you that the bodies are all near the road and do not go beyond the man on the ledge on one extreme or the man in the weeds on the other, so keep checking.
 The _office key_ spawns when you search the body of the Slaver Boss and read the note pop-up.
 Search every corpse and chest in the room until you find it.
 If you can't find it at first, keep searching until you do.
 I have never had an instance where it didn't show (and I have tested it many, many, _many_ times)